m-caruso/Moneyball/README.md

 Player Regression Analysis: This zip folder holds the cleaning to produce the final player salary regression plots.
 Pitcher Value Data Integration and Batter Value Data Integration folders hold scripts for cleaning/integrating pitcher and batter data.
 CPI Data.R normalizes these CSVs into constant dollars.
 Regression Plotting uses these datasets to produce player salary models and plots.

+Wins Vs. Payroll and Team Value: This zip folder holds MLB team logo images.
+The Wins Vs. Payroll and Value.R file uses a dataset that is imported via a Github URL in our repisitory and creates plots using this data and the team logos.